Your Patient Bill

 Paying Your Patient Bill

 Paying your patient bill is ultimately your responsibility.
-If you have a deductible, co-payment or other self-pay amount due, or if you do not have insurance coverage for your patient services, you will be asked to make a payment before you leave the hospital.
+If you have a deductible, co-payment or another self-pay amount due, or if you do not have insurance coverage for your patient services, you will be asked to make a payment before you leave the hospital.
 For your convenience, we accept cash, personal check, debit card or money orders, Visa, MasterCard and Discover Card.

 If you would like to pay your patient bill online please click HERE.